Zinger10/Zinger10/README.md

 - 🌱 I’m currently learning **to develop in SAP ABAP as part of my internship role in Nextlabs, Malaysia.**

-- ☁️ I've keen interest in mobile, web and AI developemnt.
+- ☁️ I've keen interest in mobile, web and AI developemnt and Robotics.
 So,I'm always **curious about the latest         news regarding to tech**

 - 📫 Feel free to reach me out **kahyau32@gmail.com**